More dates

 students and unemployed $20

 Overall event runs 11am to 6pm as stated.
-Session times on day TBC with complete program.
+Session times on the day TBC with a complete program very soon.

-Stay with us and let your friends know about ARWF2025 by sharing the news.
+Stay with us in the meanwhile – and let your friends know about ARWF2025 by sharing the news.

 Thanks to Berkelouw Books Leichhardt for returning as our bookseller.